plotly/documentation/Contributing.md

   $ git checkout source-design-merge
   ```

-2. Check Ruby version `ruby --version`.
+2. Check Ruby version `$ ruby --version`.
 We recommend using the same ruby version as gh-pages: https://pages.github.com/versions/.
 Note [RVM](https://rvm.io/rvm/install) is helpful for installing and managing ruby versions.

 3. Install bundler and dependencies from the `gemfile`: